Implant Dentistry & Oral Surgery »

 Very few dental practices offer specialist oral surgery services.
-However, at Meadowbank Dental Practice we treat patients in our oral surgery clinic, which has been successfully run by Dr Girish Bharadwaj since 2006.
+However, at Meadowbank Dental Practice we treat patients in our oral surgery clinic, which has been successfully running since 2006.
+All extractions and oral surgery treatments are carried out by Dr Vasilieos Lyris.
 We aim to treat all oral surgery patients within 4-6 weeks of referral.

 Oral surgery is a dental specialty focussing on the diagnosis and surgical treatment of diseases and abnormalities in the mouth.
 Whether you are already one of our patients or are referred by another dentist, we will provide you with an effective treatment plan and the highest standards of care.Treatments that our oral surgeon offers include:

 - Wisdom Teeth Extraction